Jerakin/waist/README.md

 ```

 # What's This?
-Waist helps you define dispatch methods for externally dependent APIs.
+Waist helps you write code when you depend on external APIs.

 ```python